Cooperative and Automated Vehicle Initiative – CAVI

 Scope of work

-Working with the Department of Transport and Main Roads, Ipswich will run Australia’s largest cooperative intelligent transport system program — the Cooperative and Automated Vehicle Initiative (CAVI).
+Working with the Department of Transport and Main Roads, Ipswich will run Australia’s largest cooperative intelligent transport system program — the Cooperative and Automated Vehicle Initiative.
 This will include a road testing trial and large-scale deployment of cooperative and automated technologies.

 500 Ipswich motorists will be chosen to take part in the trial which is due to hit the road in 2019.